openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzoffset(): Promise&lt;number&gt;

-Returns the current compressed (actual) read or write offset of the file.
+Returns the current compressed read or write offset of the file.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.